 Insurance | 2.
 50 € |

-How are these rumors transformed in the future of ridesharing, with a system based on the remote controlled ODD car?
-And with a fully autonomous car?
+How do these rumors transform into the future of ridesharing, with a system based on the remote-controlled ODD car?
+And with a completely autonomous car?

 saving | -48% | -60% |